He4vyL0v3/ILogU/README.md

 <br />

 ## How it works
-1. On startup, creates the directory and log file.
+1. On startup, creates the working directory and both log (`keylog.txt`) and system info (`info.txt`) files.
+2. Immediately collects and writes system information to `info.txt`.
-2. Starts a thread to send the file to Telegram every 5 minutes (interval can be set in the configurator).
+3. Starts a thread to periodically send both `keylog.txt` and `info.txt` to the Telegram bot (interval can be set in the configurator).
+4. Starts a separate thread to periodically update `info.txt` with fresh system information.
-3. The main thread starts the keylogger using WinAPI hooks.
+5. The main thread starts the keylogger using WinAPI hooks.
-4. All keystrokes are saved to a file and (optionally) printed to the console.
+6. All keystrokes are saved to a file and (optionally) printed to the console.
-5. The log file is sent to the Telegram bot.
+7. Both log and system info files are sent to the Telegram bot.

 ## Project Roadmap
 - [ ] Cross-platform support
 - [ ] Work with Windows registry and autostart
-- [ ] Configurable sending interval
+- [x] Configurable sending interval
 - [ ] Screenshot creation
-- [ ] Sending system and environment information
+- [x] Sending system and environment information (info.txt)
 - [ ] Remote keylogger control via Telegram bot

+## Dependencies and Build Notes
+- Requires MinGW-w64 for Windows build.
+- Uses WinAPI, WinHTTP, and WMI (COM) for system info collection.
+- Requires linking with: `-luser32 -lwinhttp -liphlpapi -lsetupapi -lole32 -loleaut32`
+- Unicode file paths and wide-character file streams are used for compatibility with non-ASCII user names and paths.

 ## Important
 - Do not use for malicious purposes.
 The author is not responsible for any consequences.